 - Fire blight: Above average resistance

-SnowSweet® (Wildung variety) is a registered trademark of the University of Minnesota.
+SnowSweet® (Wildung variety) is a registered trademark owned by the Regents of the University of Minnesota.